swetoast/steamlink-launcher/readme.md

-This is a laucher only for Open Source Mediacenter (OSMC), the launcher installs two scripts that run and handles Steamlink, remember this is all beta so report performance issues to Valve and launcher issues here, i will not handle performance issues at all will refer to Valve for that.
+This launcher is exclusively designed for the Open Source Media Center (OSMC).
+It facilitates the installation of two scripts that operate and manage Steamlink.
+Please note that this is still in beta testing, so any performance-related issues should be reported directly to Valve.
+While I'm here to address issues related to the launcher, I won't be able to assist with performance problems - these should be directed to Valve.

 ## Installation